-It can also provide clues about how to present information in a way that will engage our audience.
+It can also provide clues about how to present information in a way that will engage your audience, depending on their thinking preferences.

-I have been influenced by Julie Varney, of the Business Development Company, about one of the tools she uses when working with businesses - Hermann Whole Brain Thinking.
-This provides insight into our own thinking style and understanding of other people’s different thinking preferences.
+I learnt about thinking preferences in a presentation from Julie Varney, of the Business Development Company.
+This is one of the tools she uses when working with businesses, and is called Hermann Whole Brain Thinking.

 The four categories within this system are: